 7.1 FORMAL ADOPTION

-The 2022 LHMP was formally adopted on [date] by the Homer City Council.
-A copy of the adoption resolution in on file with the community and the Alaska Division of Homeland Security and Emergency Management.
+The 2022 LHMP was formally adopted on June 13, 2022 by the Homer City Council.
+A copy of the adoption resolution is in on file with the community and the Alaska Division of Homeland Security and Emergency Management.